-- OVERALL PROGRAM DESIGN: Applicants must provide information on how they will design, develop, and implement high-quality pre-apprenticeship programs in order to significantly increase apprenticeship opportunities for historically underrepresented populations.
-This must include how they will coordinate and staff the program activities including the recruitment, assessment, case management, related technical training, work-based training, supportive services, and transition/placement of participants. - 2.
-STAFFING: To fully implement the Illinois Works Pre-apprenticeship program, successful applicants must outline how the eight key program areas will be staffed to ensure quality delivery of programs and services.
-These program areas include program administration, outreach and recruitment, intake, wrap-around services (non-academic needs), student support services (academic needs), instruction, transition and follow-up, and data entry.
-Applicants will provide this information by completing Attachment IV: Staffing Plan and providing staff resumes, instructor credentials, partnership agreements or MOUs. - 3.
-EQUITY-FOCUSED PROGRAM CULTURE: Applicants will be expected to articulate their understanding of how race, ethnicity and gender may impact individual access to and experience within the context of construction and building trade apprenticeship programs.
-Applicants must provide information about how their pre-apprenticeship model (including recruitment, partnerships, and training, among others) considers the experience of women and people of color in the industry (hiring, advancement, retention and earnings) as well as advances conditions that increase access, enrollment and completion for women and people of color.
+Applicants will be expected to articulate their understanding of how race, ethnicity, and gender may impact individual access to and experience within the context of construction and building trade apprenticeship programs.
+Applicants must provide information about how their pre-apprenticeship model (including recruitment, partnerships, and training, among others) considers the experience of women and people of color in the industry (hiring, advancement, retention, and earnings) as well as advances conditions that increase access, enrollment and completion for women and people of color.
 Applicants should outline strategies for how to foster a shared identity and a welcoming, inclusive environment.

 Illinois Works was intentionally designed to increase equity and opportunity in capital construction jobs.
-Its focus on equity goes beyond numeric participant targets and focuses on all aspects of program design and partnerships, including successful transition into a DOL-registered apprenticeship program, and program belonging and inclusiveness.
+Its focus on equity goes beyond numeric participant targets and focuses on all aspects of program design and partnerships, including successful transition into a USDOL-registered apprenticeship program, and program belonging and inclusiveness.

+Partnerships

+Applicants should provide information about their plans to coordinate with:

+- Local Workforce Innovation Areas

+- Local and regional Apprenticeship Navigators

+- Intermediaries focused on construction and the building trades

+- DOL-registered apprenticeship programs (unions and non-union)

+- Union groups

+- Community colleges

+- Employers and employer associations

+- Community-based organizations

+- Secondary schools, among others.

+It is an expectation of all applicants develop structured pathways (in partnership with key stakeholders in the industry) for their pre-apprenticeship program graduates to transition successfully into DOL-registered apprenticeship programs.

+Outreach and Recruitment

-- 4. PARTNERSHIPS: Applicants should provide information about their plans to coordinate with Local Workforce Innovation Areas and local and regional Apprenticeship Navigators and Intermediaries focused on construction and building trades, union groups, community colleges, employers, employer associations, community-based organizations, and secondary schools, among others.
-It is an expectation of all applicants develop structured pathways (in partnership with key stakeholders in the industry) for their pre-apprenticeship program graduates to transition successfully into DOL-registered apprenticeship programs. - 5.
-OUTREACH & RECRUITMENT: Applicants must outline proactive recruiting, outreach and support strategies that significantly increase the number of underrepresented populations that enroll in and successfully complete apprenticeships and acknowledge race and gender disparities in regional construction and building trades occupations.
+Applicants must outline proactive recruiting, outreach and support strategies that significantly increase the number of underrepresented populations that enroll in and successfully complete preapprenticeships and acknowledge race and gender disparities in regional construction and building trades occupations.

 Applicants do not need to serve all populations targeted by this NOFO-they can focus on one or more of the underrepresented populations defined in previous sections.